-The maximum Social Security benefit in 2021 is $3,895 per month or $46,740 for the year.
+The maximum Social Security benefit in 2022 is $4,194 per month or $50,328 for the year.
 Most people do not get that much, though.
-In order to receive the maximum amount, you would have had to postpone receiving benefits until age 70.
-You also would need to have earned the maximum taxable amount ($142,800 in 2021) for at least 35 years.
-For people who start receiving benefits at full retirement age (currently 66), the maximum amount is $3,113.
-That said, the average Social Security check as of 2021 is $1,543, according to Forbes.
+To get the maximum you would have had to postpone benefits until age 70.
+You also would need to have earned the maximum taxable amount ($147,000 in 2022) for at least 35 years.
+For people who start receiving benefits at full retirement age (66 or 67, depending on when you were born), the maximum amount in 2022 is $3,345.
+That said, the average Social Security check as of July 2022 is $1,670.95.
 To make sure you have enough in retirement to maintain your current lifestyle, consider talking to a financial advisor.

 The Maximum Social Security Benefit and How to Get It